Finding cooking classes and choosing the best tutor to learn about gastronomy from are two very different stories.

 One thing I will say is that you should consider not only the nature of the course, i.e. if it has a particularly interesting angle (like focusing on French cuisine, Italian dishes, sushi making, or making pasta, for instance), but you should also take some time to familiarise yourself with the person running the class.

-While your one-to-one teaching time will be more limited on a group course, where the tutor will have to work their way around the room answering numerous queries (in some classes the instructor might only have time to offer a demonstration with no pupil interaction at all), a private cooking lesson will mean much more time spent learning from your leader.
+While your one-to-one teaching time will be more limited on a group course, where the tutor will have to work their way around the room answering numerous queries (in some cooking classes London, the instructor might only have time to offer a demonstration with no pupil interaction at all), a private cooking lesson will mean much more time spent learning from your leader.

 As such, I would suggest that you speak to the individual on the phone or in person before you attend a class or, if your tutor is well-known in the food service industry, you might like to see if you can find videos or live feeds of them in the kitchen cooking.
 What are their combined teaching and cooking techniques like?